Current Grant Application Period for $2,000 Grant Option Runs through March 31, 2017.

-Through our Working Here Fund, Farm Credit Services of America (FCSAmerica) has set aside grant funds for projects and organizations that make a positive, long-term impact in Iowa, Nebraska, South Dakota or Wyoming in the areas of:
+Through our Working Here Fund, Farm Credit Services of America (FCSAmerica) has set aside grant funds for projects and organizations that make a positive impact in Iowa, Nebraska, South Dakota or Wyoming.

 Qualifying programs must benefit communities within the Farm Credit Services of America service area of Iowa, Nebraska, South Dakota or Wyoming.

 Grant requests that meet the selection criteria are considered by an FCSAmerica review committee.
 FCSAmerica gives priority to applications made by nonprofit organizations with an exempt status under IRS section 501(c)(3).
-Grant funding cannot exceed $2,000 per organization within a 12-month period.
+Grants will not be awarded to the same or part of the same organization more than one time in a 12-month period.

 FCSAmerica may choose to fully or partially fund grant requests.
 Previous grant funding does not guarantee continuing support to any organization.
 Grants are discretionary and restricted to a specific purpose.
 Grant requests must be consistent with the values and mission of FCSAmerica.
 FCSAmerica will not provide critiques of proposals submitted.